Cobatsu/Gatsby-TestOut/src/courses/English IGCSE.md

 Exam fees are not included in the course cost as they are paid directly to the exam centre.
 They will vary depending on which centre you choose.
 <br/><br/>

-<span style='font-size:18px; color:#01937C'><strong>Career path</strong></span><br/><br/> Upon completion of this course, students will have the foundations and fundamental knowledge needed in order to study A levels or a Level 3 qualification with Online Business School.
+<span style='font-size:18px; color:#01937C'><strong>Career path</strong></span><br/><br/> Upon completion of this course, students will have the foundations and fundamental knowledge needed in order to study A levels or a Level 3 qualification with Richmond College.
 <br/><br/>

 <span style='font-size:18px; color:#01937C'><strong>How will I know if I am eligible to complete an IGCSE?</strong></span><br/><br/> The typical age at which people choose to complete the IGCESâ€™s is 14 to 16, but anyone over the age of 14 can enrol onto this course.
 You also do not need any previous qualifications to be eligible for this course."